FACTS AND FIGURES

 Cutting-edge buildings.
 Research institutes.
 Endowed professorships.
 Outreach programs.
 And thousands of students whose first-class educations prepare them to serve the community and the world.

-Address growing demand for advanced graduate and professional studies
+- We’ll address growing demand for advanced graduate and professional studies by increasing student enrollment to 3,500+ students, 60% graduate & professional/40% undergraduate.

-- Partner with EWU, UW, and CCS to increase overall Riverpoint Campus enrollment to 6,000 by 2020.
+Partner with other universities to increase overall campus enrollment to 6,000.

-- Grow external research funding from $14M to more than $40M per year in expenditures.
+- We’re enhancing WSU’s competitive status as a research university.
+The goal?
+Grow external research funding from the current $12-15M to more than $40M/year in expenditures.

 PO Box 1495